-The problem is that financial education in Canadian public schools was nonexistent until grade 10.
-If kids don’t get the education they need, they will most likely take unhealthy money decisions as adults.
-Increasing debt in adults in return, causes mental health and relationship problems.
+Without proper financial education, kids will most likely take unhealthy money decisions as adults.
+Increasing debt in adults in return causes mental health and relationship problems

 Schools have been teaching financial education until kids are 15 years old!
 2020 is the first year a new financial curriculum will be introduced from grade 1-8